 One caveat: You have to be 18 years of age or older to use Cushion.

 Cushion will negotiate with your bank via chat or email.
 After analyzing your history with the bank, they will tell you what fees they believe they can get reversed.
-Once you give them permission, they reach out to the bank looking for a refund.

 When they locate these refund opportunities, the service contacts the Institution on your behalf to attempt to either (a) obtain a refund or (b) negotiate a better deal for you.